achmelev/lilac/trunk/docs/web/markdowns/reference.markdown

 #####Switch instructions

-Switch instructions, which include [tableswitch](http://docs.oracle.com/javase/specs/jvms/se8/html/jvms-6.html#jvms-6.5.tableswitch) and [lookupswitch](http://docs.oracle.com/javase/specs/jvms/se8/html/jvms-6.html#jvms-6.5.lookupswitch), are special branch instructions which calculate their target dependent on the integer value from the stack.
-A switch instruction has multiple arguments in a special syntax: an integer literal or the keyword
+Switch instructions, which include [tableswitch](http://docs.oracle.com/javase/specs/jvms/se8/html/jvms-6.html#jvms-6.5.tableswitch) and [lookupswitch](http://docs.oracle.com/javase/specs/jvms/se8/html/jvms-6.html#jvms-6.5.lookupswitch), are special branch instructions which calculate their target dependent on the integer value on the stack.
+A switch instruction has multiple arguments with a special syntax: an integer literal or the keyword
 **default** followed by **->** and then by the label of the target instruction.

 Example: